 I’m sure you’ve seen them.
 The elopements that happen beside a gorgeous alpine lake as the sun is barely peeking above the horizon.
-The intimate weddings where the couple is teetering on the edge of a mountain with nothing but sky above them.
+The intimate ceremonies where the couple is teetering on the edge of a mountain with nothing but sky above them.
 Most couples have come to recognize these weddings quite a bit these days.
 And you can be dang sure Pinterest is chock-full of them.

 Don’t get me wrong, we’re all about taking the most gorgeous, epic photos for our couples.
 It’s no doubt a mission and a passion of ours.
-But that’s not the point of an adventure elopement, or really any wedding for that matter.
+But that’s not the point of an elopement, or really any wedding for that matter.

 When we decided to plan our national park elopement, we chose to do so because adventure is something we chase on a regular basis.
 We chose our specific elopement spot because of the way it spoke to us from the moment we first stumbled upon it.
 We felt that place in our hearts.

 More than that, we loved the idea of being able to have a tiny, private ceremony with a very select group of people.
 Our love has never been showy, and we knew that anything but a small ceremony wouldn’t be right for us.

 Sure, I’d be lying if I said I didn’t want to get married in a photogenic place (every time I think about our elopement spot, I do a little happy dance).
 But that wasn’t WHY we chose this spot.
 We chose it because it was a reflection of us.
 Truth be told, I’d choose getting married in a courthouse over eloping in the most picturesque of places if I didn’t have an emotional connection to that place.